lukeslp/cleanupx/README.md

 # CleanupX

 A unified code organization, deduplication, and documentation tool that uses the X.AI API to help manage code repositories and snippet collections.
+This project is released under the MIT License by [Luke Steuber](https://lukesteuber.com) and is part of the [Assisted.site](https://assisted.site/) family of tools.
+If you find it useful feel free to toss a coin in the [tip&nbsp;jar](https://usefulai.lemonsqueezy.com/buy/bf6ce1bd-85f5-4a09-ba10-191a670f74af) or follow along on [Substack](https://lukesteuber.substack.com/).

 ## Features